dromotherm/sandbox/influxdb/README.md

 <details><summary><h1>post data via the API</h1></summary>

-open a shell on the host machine.
+Open a shell on the host machine.

 Export app address, org, bucket and token as env vars on the host machine :
 ```